Bobo-Dioulasso: Demographics

 The original population of Bobo-Dioulasso consisted of a majority of farmers speaking the Bobo language.
 Associated with them were groups specializing in trade and warfare; they also speak Bobo, but identify as of distinct historical origin and ethnicity.
 They call themselves the Zara.

 Today Bobo-Dioulasso is ethnically and linguistically very diverse, due both to its position as an old trade town, and especially to its growth during the twentieth century as a colonial administrative and military center.
 Jula (also called Dioula) is the lingua franca of Bobo and surrounding region of western Burkina Faso.
 People of the city and region speak two distinctive dialects of Jula.
 The common (and now dominant) Jula spoken in the streets of Bobo-Dioulasso is a close variation of Bamana, the majority language of neighboring Mali.

 It was brought to the area during the French colonial administration (1898–1960) by the government interpreters and by the soldiers of the colonial army, who were majority speakers of this language.
 Most people speak this Jula as a second language, after the official language of French.
 The people of Jula ethnicity, whether trader, Muslim-clerical, or warrior origin, speak a different dialect of Jula.
 It is similar to that spoken in Ivory Coast, from where their ancestors are believed to have come.
 In the city this dialect is called Kon-Jula; it is an ethnic marker of a particular community.

+The population of the city keeps rapidly rising; it rose from 904,920 in 2019 to 1,129,000 in 2023.